-Up until about a year and a half ago, I couldn’t have told you what a progressive church looked like.
+Up until about six years ago, I couldn’t have told you what a progressive church looked like.
 If you had asked me, I maybe would have told you that it was a liberal church, but that would have been about the extent of it.
-And then, I heard former ZOEgirl member, Alisa Childers, speak at the Women in Apologetics conference.
+And then, in 2018, I heard former ZOEgirl member, Alisa Childers, speak at the inaugural Women in Apologetics conference.
 As she gave her testimony, I shifted uncomfortably in my seat because I had no idea what she was talking about.
 Here I was, someone pretty familiar with world religion, and I couldn’t spot progressive Christianity in a line-up.
 That moment when I realized that I couldn't spot Progressive Christianity in a world religions line-up...
 Click To Tweet

-Many of you may know Alisa’s story (she is a Mama Bear, after all), and if you do, then you already know that she’s the go-to woman for all things progressive Christianity.
-She’s an expert, and because of that, I am going to defer to a lot of her work in this article.
+Many of you may know Alisa’s story, and if you do, then you’ll understand why I am going to defer to a lot of her work in this article.
 I want to give you some basic information about how to spot a progressive church because I want you to be prepared to identify progressive ideas in case they exist in your own church.
 Keep in mind, though, that not every progressive Christian will believe everything I mention below.
 Just as I say with every worldview, don’t make assumptions.
 If you want to know what a person believes, ask them.

 So, just what is progressive Christianity?

-Essentially, it is uber-liberal Christianity.
+Essentially, it is liberal Christianity.
 By progressive, we don’t mean politically progressive, though the two views often go hand-in-hand.
-Progressive Christianity doesn’t necessarily view the Bible as God’s Word and bases their theology on 1) personal conscience or experience and 2) cultural norms.
-But they still like to use a lot of the same words like inspired, so, well-meaning Christians like you and me are easily sucked into the progressive abyss.
-It’s a combination of agnostic beliefs with all the warm fuzzies of Christian-ish traditions, and far too many naive Christians are falling prey to it.
-What do you call a combination of agnostic beliefs with all the warm fuzzies of Christian-ish traditions?
-Progressive Christianity.
-Click To Tweet
+Progressive Christianity doesn’t necessarily view the Bible as God’s Word and bases its theology on 1) personal conscience or experience and 2) cultural norms.
+But progressive Christians will sometimes use a lot of the same words like inspired, so we need to ask good questions.

 Way back in my first article in this series, I talked about how FBI agents spot fake money by studying real money.
 A person who knows the “real thing” can spot a fake instantly.
 (That’s why we started out this world religions series with a crash course in Christian theology!
 We wanted you to know the real thing before we started diving into other world religions.)